regatpeter-source/vhr-dashboard-site/README.md

 - NO_ADB: set to `1` if the host should skip ADB tracking (recommended for cloud)
 - JWT_SECRET: a secret for signing JWT tokens (change in production!)
 - PORT: the port to run the server on (defaults to 3000)
+ - DB_SQLITE_FILE: path for the SQLite DB file (default `./data/vhr.db`).
+If set and `better-sqlite3` installed, the server will use SQLite to persist users.
+ - STRIPE_WEBHOOK_SECRET: set it with the webhook secret to validate Stripe webhooks in production.

 Streaming notes & ADB
 ---------------------